antonw-88/GICSP/webinars-etc/Modernizing-OT-Security-with-Digital-Twins-2025-10-01.md

 ## Intro discussions

-### Key business decision drivers for security decisions
+### Key business decision drivers for OT security decisions
 - Supplier<->Customer relationships are long term in the OT space; 20-30-40 years.
 Can't just change suppliers in same way as in IT.
 - Regulations are sector and location specific.
 The location itself will demand a certain structural implementation(NIS2; NERC CIP; etc).
 - Extensive regulations within the OT cybersec space is something relatively new, and will transform the global industry over the coming years.
 - Regulations are created in response to specific events.
 This may leave a gap for events that have not yet occurred.
+- Safety, reliability and cost, are the main drivers for efficiency improvements within critical infrastructure.
+- Consistency, repeatibility and cost, are the main driver for efficiency improvements within automation.

 ### Risk assessment scans
 A paper based assessment is less intrusive, but manual labor intensive.